 TRL 6: Model demonstrating the critical functions of the element in a relevant environment Critical functions of the element are verified, performance is demonstrated in the relevant environment and representative model(s) in form, fit and function.
 Definition of performance requirements and of the relevant environment.
 Identification and analysis of the element critical functions.
 Design of the element, supported by appropriate models for the critical functions verification.
 Critical function test plan.
 Model definition for the critical function verifications.
 Model test reports.
 TRL 7: Model demonstrating the element performance for the operational environment Performance is demonstrated for the operational environment, on the ground or if necessary in space.
-A Definition of performance requirements, including definition of the operational environment. representative model, fully reflecting all aspects of the flight model design, is built and tested with adequate Model definition and realization. margins for demonstrating the performance in the Model test plan. operational environment.
+A representative model, fully reflecting all aspects of the flight model design, is built and tested with adequate margins for demonstrating the performance in the operational environment.
+Definition of performance requirements, including definition of the operational environment.
+Model definition and realization.
+Model test plan.
 Model test results.
 TRL 8: Actual system completed and accepted for flight ("flight qualified") Flight model is qualified and integrated in the final system ready for flight.
 Flight model is built and integrated into the final system.
 Flight acceptance of the final system.
-TRL 9: Actual system "flight proven" through Technology is mature.
-The element is successfully in Commissioning in early operation phase. successful mission operations operational environment.
+TRL 9: Actual system "flight proven" through successful mission operations Technology is mature.
+The element is successfully in service for the assigned mission in the actual operational environment.
+Commissioning in early operation phase.
 In-orbit operation report.